smallrye/smallrye-config/documentation/src/main/docs/config/mappings.md

 !!! info

     Config Mapping instances are cached.
-They are populated when the `Config` instance is initialized.
+They are populated when the `Config` instance is initialized and their values are not updated on Config Source changes.

 For a Config Mapping to be valid, it needs to match every configuration property name contained in the `Config` under the specified prefix set in `@ConfigMapping`.
 This prevents unknown configuration properties in the `Config`.
 This